 Today, January 6, 2021, is a date which will live in infamy, to borrow President Franklin Delano Roosevelt’s words after Pearl Harbor was attacked in 1941.
 Only today’s horrifying attack on American democracy wasn’t by a foreign force.
 It came from a treasonous mob that stormed the U.S. Capitol, forcing the building into lockdown, as Congress was meeting to formally certify President-elect Joe Biden’s victory in the 2020 election.
 “At this hour, our democracy is under an unprecedented assault, unlike anything we’ve seen in modern times,” Biden said Wednesday afternoon.

-The Capitol breach came just hours after the sitting U.S. president, Donald Trump, egged on the crowd at a rally, continuing his baseless claims of widespread election fraud and telling his supporters, “We will never give up, we will never concede.”
+The Capitol breach came shortly after the sitting U.S. president, Donald Trump, egged on the crowd at a rally, continuing his baseless claims of widespread election fraud and telling his supporters, “We will never give up, we will never concede.”

 “This is what the president has caused today, this insurrection,” an angry Sen. Mitt Romney said.

 In a videotaped message later in the day, Trump urged his supporters to go home, but continued to deny reality — and enflame those supporters — by claiming that the election was stolen from him, and from them.
 “We love you.
 You’re very special,” he added.

 We at The Fiscal Times generally look to “stay in our lane,” to focus our coverage on the policy issues that are vital to America’s future.
 We were all set to tell you about the implications of Democrats’ victories in Georgia’s Senate runoff races — and we will.
 But that future depends on the health of our democracy, and the heartbreaking and undemocratic events of the day demand that all Americans, including Trump and his most ardent supporters, heed FDR’s exhortation from nearly 70 years ago in responding to the attack.
 We must all “make it very certain that this form of treachery shall never again endanger us.”